dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/a/adhere.md

 Two things soften the cost.
 The `h` is retained, so the word remains recognisable as *adh-* against *adhérence* and *adherencia*.
 And the verb ends in `-ir`, aligning it with Spanish, Portuguese, Italian, and Catalan, where English `-ere` aligns it with nothing.

 `Adhirent` and `adhirence` follow the verb rather than the Latin, which is the choice English declines to make: English writes *adhere* and *adherent* with the same letters but has no principle requiring it, as the parallel case of *abstain* beside *abstinent* shows.
 Here the stem is constant across all three forms.

+### The *s*-stem

+`Adhísion` and `adhíssif` continue the other Latin stem, and between them they settle two things English leaves unsettled.

+The first is the sibilant.
+English *adhesive* is /ædˈhisɪv/ and *adhesion* is /ædˈhiʒən/ — one voiceless, one not — and the spelling writes a single `s` for both.
+Inglisce doubles it in `adhíssif`, on the Romance convention by which an intervocalic `s` is voiced and `ss` is not; French keeps the pair apart in *poisson* against *poison* on exactly this principle.

+The second is the suffix.
+English spells /ʃən/ and /ʒən/ with the same letters and distributes them by a rule the spelling does not contain: `-sion` is /ʃən/ after a consonant, as in *tension* and *mission*, and /ʒən/ after a vowel, as in *vision* and *adhesion*.
+Inglisce assigns each its own letter, writing `-cion` for /ʃən/ and `-sion` for /ʒən/, so that `adhísion` states its own suffix.

+The acute marks stress and vowel quality at once, and it is doing the work the silent `-e` does elsewhere.
+In `adhire` the final `-e` fixes the `i` as /i/ and draws the accent onto it; `adhísion` and `adhíssif` have no final `-e` available, so the accent takes both jobs over.
+The two devices are one device in two positions.
+The rules governing the accents are treated elsewhere.

+The ending `-if` is the French masculine, *adhésif*, against the *-ivo* of Spanish, Portuguese, and Italian and the *-iu* of Catalan.

 ---